nuuuwan/news_lk3_data/README.md

 *2024-07-03 05:21:48* · [`dailyftlk`](https://www.ft.lk/columns/The-obstacle-course-I-ran-over-four-days-to-get-an-eVisa-to-Sri-Lanka/4-763786) · `en`

-An obstacle course that spanned three continents just to process something as simple as ordering dinner
+An obstacle course that spanned three continents just to process something as simple as ordering dinner from UberEats

 I was born in Sri Lanka, live in the US, and visit my home country often.
 The very idea of having to get a visa to a country I lived in for a greater part of my life is discomforting.
 Nevertheless, in order to comply, three weeks before I travelled, I went through the process.
 No different from thousands of others.
 However this time, it turned out to be a bizarre obstacle course set up by an Indian outfit masked behind a bunch of acronyms.